Mactherobot/sdith-rust/project/notes.md

   - Algorithm 4, line 22: Should be "Serialize(c)" or exchange other references to `c` ?
   - Algorithm 13, line 10: Should be "InversePartyComputation" instead of "PartyComputationFromBroadcast"?

 Finally, we wanted to ask if you have any optimisations that are not mentioned in round 1?
+We have looked a little into replacing the merkle tree with a verkle tree.
+But are a bit unsure if it's cost in creation of the tree outweighs the gain.
 If so, we would love to hear about them and potentially implement them.

 Greetings Benjamin and Magnus